Ester Moe #39

 Contact Us: Click on this link to contact us.
 Be sure to list our lodge if you want more information from us!
 Please allow seven days for a return message.
 Tusen Takk!

-Members of Ester Moe Lodge encouraged the Scandinavian Language Institute to start teaching language classes on the island.
-The lodge also sponsors several events each year that offer the public exposure to Scandinavian foods, crafts, folk music and dance.
-Speakers and performers from around the northwest are invited to speak or perform at Ester Moe Lodge meetings.
+The lodge sponsors several events each year that offer the public exposure to Scandinavian foods, crafts, folk music and dance.
+Speakers and performers from around the Northwest are invited to speak or perform at Ester Moe Lodge meetings.
+We also have a large lending library available to our members with many different kinds of books - fiction and non-fiction in both English & Norwegian, cookbooks, crafts & travel guides to name just a few.

 Some of the monthly Nordic programs include: